Tayruh/sadako/reference.md

 ### Labels

-Simply displaying the choice does not increase its *seen* count, unlike other script lines assigned a label.
-Selecting a choice is the only way that its *seen* count is increased.
+Unline a script line with a label, simply displaying the choice does not increase its *seen* count.
+Instead, the label seen count is increased if you jump to the label or select the choice.

 Jumping to a choice that has been assigned a label is the equivalent of selecting that choice.
-In other words, the *seen* count for the label assigned to that choice is increased and **Sadako** begins processing the lines inside that choice's story block.
+In other words, jumping to the label actually jumps *inside* the choice block, not to the line with the label.

 ```
 ## Page1